Hasbro Children's Hospital

 His research interests include fetal development and fetal surgery, and in particular the etiology of twin-to-twin transfusion syndrome.
 He was the site principal investigator for the first randomized study on endoscopic fetal surgery for this syndrome; the Brown Fetal Treatment Program was the only North American center participating in the study.
 The program is a founding member of the North American Fetal Treatment Network (NAFTNet); Dr. Luks has been a member of its Executive Committee since 2007.

 Dr. Luks has published and presented widely, with more than 120 peer-reviewed publications and book chapters and more than 100 abstracts.
 He has served The Warren Alpert Medical School of Brown University for his entire 25 years in Providence, currently as director of the Program in Fetal Medicine, and professor of surgery, pediatrics and obstetrics & gynecology.
 Throughout the course of his time at Brown he has served as independent course director, faculty sponsor and thesis director to numerous promising medical students.

-Joe Pannozzo is vice president and chief development officer at Rhode Island Hospital and Hasbro Children’s Hospital.
-He leads a comprehensive team of professionals focused on raising funds for clinical care and programs, research and facilities.
-He is the lead staff to the Rhode Island Hospital Foundation.
-Joe has 20+ years of experience working in the philanthropic sector.
-Prior to his current role, Joe held senior fundraising positions at Beth Israel Deaconess Medical Center, Tufts Medical Center and Stonehill College.
+Joseph Pannozzo is vice president and chief development officer at Rhode Island Hospital and its Hasbro Children’s Hospital.
+He leads a comprehensive team of professionals focused on raising funds for clinical care and programs, research and facilities, and is the lead staff to the Rhode Island Hospital Foundation.
+Pannozzo has more than 20 years of experience working in the philanthropic sector.
+Prior to his current role, Pannozzo held senior fundraising positions at Beth Israel Deaconess Medical Center, Tufts Medical Center and Stonehill College.